vickydev11/EBI/content/pages/index.md

         type: FeaturedItem
       - title: Basic Safety & Harm-Reduction for Practitioners
         tagline: This is the tagline
-        subtitle: For those ready to master facilitation with skill and care.
+        subtitle: >-
+          Ideal for practitioners seeking foundational tools and safety essentials.
         text: >+
           An essential workshop for practitioners seeking foundational tools, safety protocols, and harm-reduction practices to responsibly engage